 Grease Trap Service

-We now have one truck servicing restaurant grease traps on a daily basis.
+Forest Grease now has one truck servicing restaurant grease traps on a daily basis.
 We also have a computer program system for prompt scheduling and assuring courteous and efficient service.

 All commercial kitchens are required to have a grease trap that prevents liquid waste contaminated with oil, fat, and grease from entering the sewer system, a problem that causes not only clogs and interrupted business but serious environmental impact.
 A grease trap captures these substances by slowing down the flow of wastewater.
 As water moves through the trap, oil, fat, and grease cool and rise to the top of the tank, while solids (food particles) settle to the bottom.
 The remaining water exits as baffles prevent the greasy build up from moving out of the trap.

 Depending on the type and volume of business, an establishment’s grease trap may be small and connected to the outlet of the kitchen sink, or may be located outside the building underground.
 Inside grease traps generally require more frequent maintenance, while outside traps hold a much greater volume.
 Outside grease traps, however, are subject to seasonal changes and may be problematic during colder weather when blockages are caused by freezing wastewater and grease.